rezonant/dibello/README.md

 This type of generator is provided by the es5-generators NPM package.
 They are similar to ES6 generators without needing runtime-level support for co-routines, because they are built similarly to ES5 promises.
-A future version of Skate will support ES6 generators directly.
+A future version of Dibello will support ES6 generators directly.
 For more on es5-generators, visit [github.com/rezonant/es5-generators](http://github.com/rezonant/es5-generators)

 ### Repositories

-Most importantly, Skate's repositories provide a much more terse pattern of interaction with IndexedDB object stores than the vanilla APIs:
+Most importantly, Dibello's repositories provide a much more terse pattern of interaction with IndexedDB object stores than the vanilla APIs:

 ```js